asyncial/blog/content/fixed/about.md

 ### Webbrowser

 * [Vivaldi][13] \- My main browser.
 Very customizable and integrates excellent tab management.
-Completely controllable with your keyboard, if you want to.
+Completely controllable with your keyboard, if you you're into that.
 * [Opera][14] \- My main browser on my phone, but the desktop browser integrates some pretty nice functionality.
 Sometimes very innovative features.
 * [Firefox][15] \- If some site isn’t compatible with vivaldi or someone else is using my laptop.
-Plus the newest Rust-Addition look pretty interesting.
+Plus the newest rust-additions look pretty interesting.
+* [Firefox Focus](https://www.mozilla.org/en/firefox/focus/) \- Minimalistic mobile browser.
+Is private mode only, blocks ads and tracker.

 ### Terminal Environment

 * [urxvt][16] \- Pretty standard.
-Customizable through your .Xresources, which is nice.
+Customizable via your [.Xresources](https://asyncial.github.io/blog/organize-your-.xresources-like-a-pro/), which is nice.
 * [zsh][17] \- Not the most minimalistic, but the most comfortable for me.

 ### Communication

 * [Thunderbird][18] \- Again, pretty standard, but GPG handling with Enigmail is just so convinient.
+Plus the calender is pretty nice, too.
 * [mcabber][19] \- Nice XMPP/Jabber Client for the terminal.
 Has support for OTR.
 * [qTox][20] \- The Tox client, that comes across the most stable and reliable.
 * [WhatsApp][21] \- You know it.
 But I actually think, it is a really good and secure messenger.